Roll20/roll20-character-sheets/HeroSystem6eHeroic/README.md

 This dropdown offers three options: Never, Always, or Prompt.
 These give the option to send your rolls only to the GM, with prompt offering the option whenever you roll or show an ability.

+>[!CAUTION]
+> Use of the delete option may lead to unwanted data loss.
+Deleted items are not recoverable.

+### Activate Item Delete Boxes.
+Deactivate to complete Deletion.

+This "option" activates or deactivates the line item deletion mode for armor, weapons, equipment, and the shield.
+Select whichever items you would like to remove.
+These items will not be deleted until you deactivate the option.
+If you close the character sheet the deletion marks will be reset, aborting the action.

 # <a id="mods">Mod Support</a>

 ### HERO System 6e Heroic HD Importer